-- A. Ensure transparent and verifiable accountability for each jurisdictions' Watershed Implementation Plans with interim milestones and performance tracking. - B. Demonstrate sustained financial support and innovative funding strategies to meet the Watershed Agreement commitments, including support for public-private cost-share and pay-for-outcomes programs
+- A. Ensure transparent and verifiable accountability for each jurisdiction's Watershed Implementation Plans with interim milestones and performance tracking. - B. Demonstrate sustained financial support and innovative funding strategies to meet the Watershed Agreement commitments, including support for public-private cost-share and pay-for-outcomes programs.

-PSC Response to Recommendation #1
+PSC Response to Recommendation #1:

-The EC affirms that a strong, transparent, and accountable partnership is essential to sustaining public trust and achieving the goals of the Chesapeake Bay Watershed Agreement and the Chesapeake Bay Total Maximum Daily Load.
+The PSC affirms that a strong, transparent, and accountable partnership is essential to sustaining public trust and achieving the goals of the Chesapeake Bay Watershed Agreement and the Chesapeake Bay Total Maximum Daily Load (TMDL).
 Regulatory programs, supported by voluntary and incentive-based approaches, remain foundational to restoration success.

-The CBP partnership maintains an accountability framework to guide restoration efforts and assure progress toward its critical water quality goals.
-The EC is committed to upholding this framework through implementation of the Reducing Excess Nitrogen, Phosphorus, and Sediment Outcome, Target 1: "Through 2030, signatories will continue to accelerate completion of all interim water quality planning targets by implementing Chesapeake Bay Watershed Implementation Plans, two-year milestone commitments, and other innovative strategies to achieve and maintain reduced levels of nitrogen, phosphorus, and sediment."
+The CBP partnership maintains an accountability framework to guide restoration efforts and assure progress toward the Clean Water Goal.
+The PSC is committed to upholding this framework through implementation of the Reducing Excess Nitrogen, Phosphorus, and Sediment Outcome, Target 1: "Through 2030, signatories will continue to accelerate completion of all interim water quality planning targets by implementing Chesapeake Bay Watershed

+Implementation Plans, two-year milestone commitments, and other innovative strategies to achieve and maintain reduced levels of nitrogen, phosphorus, and sediment."

 At the January 29, 2025, PSC meeting, members further affirmed their commitment to transparency and accountability by agreeing to continue the use of programmatic milestones.
-The PSC endorsed the development of high-level milestone factsheets at the close of each milestone period for presentation to the EC.
+The PSC endorsed the development of high-level milestone fact sheets at the close of each milestone period for presentation to the EC.
 These factsheets will highlight successes, identify barriers, and outline actions needed to overcome challenges in meeting programmatic and implementation goals.
-EPA will continue to evaluate milestones on a two-year cycle and track annual progress toward nutrient and sediment reductions through the established annual progress process.
+EPA will continue to evaluate milestones on a two-year cycle and track annual progress toward nutrient and sediment reductions through the evaluation of annual progress.

-The CBP partnership will prioritize sustained engagement with federal, state, local, and private partners to maintain core program funding, while exploring options to expand public-private cost-share programs, pay-for-performance outcomes, and other innovative financing mechanisms to accelerate on-the-ground implementation.
-In addition to ongoing EPA support, jurisdictions have demonstrated continued financial commitment through initiatives such as the Pennsylvania Clean Streams Fund and Virginia's Pay-for-Outcomes Nonpoint Source Pollution Reduction grant program.
+The CBP partnership will prioritize sustained engagement with federal, state, local, and non-governmental partners.
+These partnerships are critical to maintain core program funding, while exploring options to expand public-private cost-share programs, pay-for-performance outcomes, and other innovative financing mechanisms to accelerate on-the-ground implementation.
+In addition to ongoing EPA support, jurisdictions have demonstrated continued financial commitment, as well as new initiatives such as the Pennsylvania Clean Streams Fund, Maryland's Whole Watershed Program, and Virginia's Pay-for-Outcomes Nonpoint Source Pollution Reduction grant program.